mcalvoelhauge/pactumpartners.github.io/partners.md

 The Ambrosi family has interests in countries such as Canada, Mexico, Saint Vincent, as well as Italy, of course.

-Luigi Ambrosi is the 4th generation leader of the Ambrosi family and is responsible for identifying and underwriting opportunties for direct investment for the Ambrosi family.
+Luigi Ambrosi is the 4th generation leader and director of direct investments for the Amrbosi Family.
+Mr. Amrbosi is a Venture Partner and Operating Advisor at both funds, advising on food tech deals and bringing value to their Food & Beverage vertical.

-began his career working with the Campari Group.
-Later joining the family business foucsing on building the US subsidiary.
+Mr. Amrbosi began his career working with the Campari Group, later joining the family business entrusted with establishing a USA based subsidiary.
 Growing from a start-up team of 2, designing marketing campaigns,  understanding the market and defining a clear sales strategy they embarked on a mission to educate the American consumer, and launched a new brand of pre-packaged specialty cheeses (first one ever of its kind), in order to attract a new generation of foodies and cultured, but value-seeking consumers:  Millennials.

-In the last years, he has dived deeper into the world of startups.
-After monitoring the rise of the foodtech industry, made his first two investments.
-The first was Bella&Bona, a German-based office catering business leveraging on the new trend of dark kitchens and food delivery.
-Then, The Meatless Farm – one of the global leading startups in the plant-based burgers & sausages market.
+Having recently dived deeper into the world of startups, Mr. Amrbosi monitored the rise of the foodtech industry later identifying his first two investments.
+Bella&Bona, a German-based office catering business leveraging on the new trend of dark kitchens and food delivery, and The Meatless Farm – one of the global leading startups in the plant-based burgers & sausages market.

 These positive experiences & commercial partnerships with said startups, pushed his family to start actively exploring Venture Capital opportunities, becoming Limited Partners of Seed & Pre-Seed focused fund Lombard Street Ventures, as well as growth equity fund Natureza.

-Mr. Amrbosi is a Venture Partner and Operating Advisor at both funds, advising on food tech deals and bringing value to their Food & Beverage vertical.

 Education